SCHECTER3661 vs SCHECTER3662 — Compare

 ConditionNewNew

-Why choose Schecter Demon-6 FR Electric Guitar Aged Black Satin
+Why choose Schecter Demon-6 FR guitar in Aged Black Satin

-• Floyd Rose Special Hot Rod tremolo for dive bombs and pitch bending
+• Floyd Rose Special tremolo enables pitch-bending and dive-bomb effects

-Why choose Schecter Demon-7 Electric Guitar Aged Black Satin
+Why choose Schecter Demon-7 guitar in Aged Black Satin

-• Seven-string design adds low B for djent and drop tuning without compromising tuning stability
+• Seven-string design adds low B for djent, progressive, and extended-range techniques

-• Graph Tech XL Black Tusq nut (1.889" width) optimized for 7-string tracking and stability
+• Graph Tech XL Black Tusq nut and wider 1.889" width optimize 7-string stability

-Bottom line: Pick the Demon-6 FR if you play standard 6-string metal/hard rock and want tremolo effects; pick the Demon-7 if you need a seventh string for modern progressive metal or djent and prefer a fixed bridge for tuning consistency.
+Bottom line: Pick the Demon-6 FR if you want tremolo system versatility and play standard 6-string metal and hard rock.
+Pick the Demon-7 if you need the low B string for djent and progressive music and prefer a fixed bridge for tuning stability.

 Frequently asked questions